raspberrypilearning/lego-robot-car/en/step_4.md

 --- task ---

-Add two method calls to your code.
+Add two method calls to the bottom of your code.
 These will make the car move forward and stop.
+The final call makes sure the program doesn't just end at the bottom of the script.

 --- code ---
 ---
 language: python
 filename: bt_car.py
 line_numbers: true
-line_number_start: 37
+line_number_start: 39
 line_highlights:
 ---

-bd.when_pressed = move
+dot.when_pressed = move
-bd.when_released = stop
+dot.when_released = stop
+pause()
 --- /code ---

 --- /task ---